MicrosoftDocs/architecture-center/docs/checklist/scalability.md

 **Consider de-normalizing data**.
 Data normalization helps to avoid duplication and inconsistency.
 However, maintaining multiple indexes, checking for referential integrity, performing multiple accesses to small chunks of data, and joining tables to reassemble the data imposes an overhead that can affect performance.
 Consider if some additional storage volume and duplication is acceptable in order to reduce the load on the data store.
 Also, consider if the application itself (which is typically easier to scale) can be relied upon to take over tasks such as managing referential integrity in order to reduce the load on the data store.
 For more information, see [Data partitioning guidance](../best-practices/data-partitioning.md).

-## Service implementation
+## Implementation

+**Review the performance antipatterns**.
+See [Performance antipatterns for cloud applications](../antipatterns/index.md) for common practices that are likely to cause scalability problems when an application is under pressure.

 **Use asynchronous calls**.
 Use asynchronous code wherever possible when accessing resources or services that may be limited by I/O or network bandwidth, or that have a noticeable latency, in order to avoid locking the calling thread.
-To implement asynchronous operations, use the [Task-based Asynchronous Pattern (TAP)](https://msdn.microsoft.com/library/hh873175.aspx).

 **Avoid locking resources, and use an optimistic approach instead**.
 Never lock access to resources such as storage or other services that have noticeable latency, because this is a primary cause of poor performance.
 Always use optimistic approaches to managing concurrent operations, such as writing to storage.
 Use features of the storage layer to manage conflicts.
 In distributed applications, data may be only eventually consistent.